 The DEWALT Electric Drill is a corded metal monster with a 10-amp motor and overload protection.
-It can drill at 0-1250 RPM in forward and reverse, which can be done comfortably with its soft-grip handle.
-It is as versatile as it is powerful, despite being a corded model.
+It can drill at 0–1,250 RPM in forward and reverse, and the soft-grip handle is comfortable to use.
+Despite being a corded model, it is as versatile as it is powerful.

 It plows well through steel and wood; it is keyed to ½-inch chuck grips and secures the bits to prevent slippage.
 The locking side handle can swivel 360° for maximum pressure, and its metal-gear housing offers the ultimate job site durability.

-Some of these models have had defective triggers that made speed control a little tricky.
-This also has the problem of bit wobbling after continued use.
-The bit will be fine, but after a short duration, the entire drill will shake violently and whatever hole is being drilled will be badly damaged.
+Some of these models have had defective triggers, making speed control a little tricky.
+Dewalt’s Electric Drill also starts wobbling after continued use.
+After a short duration, the entire drill shakes violently, and the drilled hole will be badly damaged.

 7. DEWALT 20V MAX Right Angle Drill

-For a unique drill with a wide range of applications, the DEWALT 20V MAX Right Angle Drill is a great choice for tight areas.
-It features dual speed ranges, a multi-grip trigger for comfort, and its compact size allows the user to get into those hard to reach areas with ease.
+For a unique drill with a wide range of applications, the DEWALT 20V MAX Right Angle Drill is an excellent choice for tight areas.
+It features dual speed ranges, a multi-grip trigger for comfort, and a compact frame, which allows the user to get into those hard-to-reach areas with ease.

-Its overall front to back length is 4 inches.
+Its overall front-to-back length is 4 inches.
 It has a ⅜-inch ratcheting chuck with a deep hex pocket that allows a 2-inch hex bit to be fully inserted.
 This model is battery-powered and comes with a standard 3-year warranty.
-Definitely good for hobby uses and simple jobs.
+It’s ideal for hobby projects and simple jobs.

 This model does not come with the standard 20V battery.
-The consensus is that for heavy-duty applications, this tool lacks the power to get many jobs done effectively and should only be used at home.
-It burns out quickly and many of them are defective right out of the box.
+The consensus is that for heavy-duty applications, Dewalt’s Right Angle Drill lacks the power to get many jobs done effectively and should only be used at home.
+It burns out quickly, and many of them are defective right out of the box.

 8. DEWALT 20V MAX Impact Driver

 When people hear “impact,” most think of lug nuts being applied to car wheel hubs, but the DEWALT 20V MAX Impact Driver is far from that.
-This sleek and compact tool boasts a brushless motor and lightweight design for those tight spaces, and a precision drive system for added control.
+This sleek and compact tool boasts a brushless motor, a lightweight design for tight spaces, and a precision drive system for added control.

-It has three-speed settings for an overall sense of versatility, as well as three LED lights with a 20-second delay after you let go of the trigger.
-The trigger is variable speed, up to 3250 RPM.
-Weighing only 2 pounds, your arms won’t get tired after hours working with this little gem.
+It has three-speed settings and three LED lights with a 20-second delay after you let go of the trigger.
+The variable-speed trigger allows it to produce up to 3,250 RPM.
+Weighing only 2 pounds, your arms won’t get tired after hours of working with this little gem.